 I downloaded Android Studio a couple of weeks ago and haven't had time to look at it.
 I believe it supports native C++ apps.
 So, I expect Exiv2/Android shouldn't be difficult.
 A couple of contributors sent iOS build code in 2013.
 Nobody on the team could get their contributions to build, so they were rejected.
 I don't believe iOS supports shared libraries.
 I hope it supports static libraries.
 Anyway, this misery awaits in v0.27.

-#4 Updated by Matthieu Volat about 2 years ago
+#4 Updated by Matthieu Volat over 2 years ago

 - File cmake_libdl.diff added

 Hum, in fact, I tested the cmake patch this morning, but it still confuse unix and linux, would the attached patch be acceptable?
 As is, I'm not sure it would set android apart (depending on what the custom toolchain will define), but that's not really a problem since they provide this fake libdl.